Midland-States-Bank/us-federal-holidays/README.md

 # US Federal Holidays

+**Note:  This is a MIDAS-specific fork of this project.
+It handles a peer dependency conflict involving dayjs.**

 Builds and returns a list of all US federal holidays for a given year, and provides a helper method to determine if a given date is a US federal holiday.
 Handles shifting holidays to the nearest weekday if the holiday falls on a